Owner-Occupied Housing Rehabilitation (OOHR) Program (Funding Ended Dec. 31, 2020)

 Has your roof sustained any past winter damage?
 Were there ice dams that formed resulting in roof leaks?
 Did your house seem drafty due to poor insulation?
 Are your mechanical or electrical systems up to code?
 How comfortable did you feel in your house last winter?
 Did your furnace seem to have a difficult time keeping the cold out?
 Does your hot water tank talk to you with constant popping and gurgling?

-Coconino County Community Services in partnership with the City of Flagstaff Housing Department is accepting Applications - click here from County residents for the Owner Occupied Housing Rehabilitation Program.
+Coconino County Community Services in partnership with the City of Flagstaff Housing Department is no longer accepting applications from County residents for the Owner Occupied Housing Rehabilitation Program.
 Funded by the US Department of Housing and Urban Development and the Arizona Department of Housing allows lower-income, elderly, and disabled homeowners to receive assistance with repairs to their homes.
 Projects generally address health and safety issues, but may also address accessibility and home efficiency.
 Costs for the projects will vary depending on the condition of the home and available funding.

 Typical repairs include roofing, plumbing, heating and electrical systems that may pose a health or safety hazard to the occupant.
 Additional considerations are given for disability access and features, as well as energy efficiency items that may result in lower utility costs to home owners.